api3dao/airnode/packages/examples/README.md

 Airnode is very flexible and can be used in various ways.
 For example, you may:
 - Run Airnode as a docker container locally while connected to Rinkeby network
-- Run Airnode as docker container locally, but connect it to the hardhat (local) network
+- Run Airnode as a docker container locally, but connected to the hardhat (local) network
 - Deploy Airnode on AWS and use the Rinkeby network

-You can run these examples with any of the methods above.
-We have decided to support Rinkeby for simplicity, but you may adapt the configuration to work for your target chain.
+You can run these examples with any of the combination above.
+We have decided to support Rinkeby just for simplicity, but you may adapt the configuration to work for your target chain.

 ## Request-Response protocol (RRP)